pydantic/pydantic/docs/usage/serialization.md

-Beyond accessing model attributes directly via their field names (e.g. `model.foobar`), models can be converted, dumped, serialized, and exported in a number of ways:
+Beyond accessing model attributes directly via their field names (e.g. `model.foobar`), models can be converted, dumped, serialized, and exported in a number of ways.

+!!! note "Serialize versus dump"
+    Pydantic uses the terms "serialize" and "dump" interchangeably.
+Both refer to the process of converting a model to a dictionary or JSON-encoded string.

 ## `model.model_dump(...)`